 Gare de Loches 37600 Loches

-As usual, you will find below my selection of great places in Loches (several restaurants, a boutique, and an unusual accommodation) that we had the opportunity to test during our stay with the favorite photographer.
-These addresses often offer the chance to discover local products and some regional specialties to taste if you come to South Touraine.
+As usual, you will find my selection of great gourmet spots in Loches below (several restaurants, a boutique, and a market) that we had the opportunity to test during our two stays with my favorite photographer.
+These addresses often offer the chance to discover local products and some regional specialties to taste if you are visiting South Touraine.

-Specialties to taste: “Roi rose” pork rillons from Touraine, Sainte-Maure de Touraine cheese, and Touraine wines.
+Specialties to try: “Roi rose” pork rillons from Touraine, Sainte-Maure de Touraine cheese; Touraine wines.

 _